 Skills, experience, and education useful in running a security guard business

 Starting a security guard business doesn’t require a business degree, but certain skills and experiences are valuable in starting and running this business.

 Security guard experience.
 A business owner who has previously worked as a security guard will have an understanding of the challenges of the industry.
 This experience may also result in connections and a network that can be helpful when starting a new business.

 Physical fitness.
 Working as a security guard requires spending plenty of time on your feet.
 This can be a demanding job, so physical fitness is an advantage.

 Attention to detail and awareness.
 A business owner will need to take care of details, like assignments and invoicing, daily.
 When on the job, attention to detail and awareness are important qualities for any security guard.

 Security guard training and license.
 Some states require security guards to receive formal training and be licensed.
 Colleges, career centers, and state-approved programs generally offer this training.
 Most programs require that applicants have a clean criminal record.

 Firearms training and license.
-If a security guard will be armed, then they will need to take a firearms training course and become licensed.
+If a security guard will be armed, they will need to take a firearms training course and become licensed.
 Requirements vary from state to state.